twigikit/sql-homework/README.md

 # Fraud Detection

 ### Context
-The Data Analytics team has reviewed 25 credit card holders historical transactions and consumptions pattern in order to indentify possible fraudulent transactions.
+The Data Analytics team has reviewed 25 credit card holders historical transactions and consumption pattern in order to indentify possible fraudulent transactions.
 Specifically, the review seeks to answer the following questions:
 *  Is there evidence to suggest that a credit card has been hacked?
 *  Is there a particular time period in which potentially fraudulent transactions are made?
 *  Has there been any fraudulent transaction made?
 *  What are the top 5 merchants prone to being hacked using small transactions?

-The CFO has also requested a more detailed analysis on specific card holders.
+The CFO has also requested a more detailed analysis on specific card holders namely cardholder ID 2, 18 and 25. <br>

 This README presents the observations and conclusion of the review and analysis.

 ### Data and Model
 To study the consumption pattern, we have relied on daily credit card transaction data for the period from 01 Jan 2018 to 31 December 2018.
 A database model was defined to store the credit card transaction data and a PostgreSQL database was created based on the model.
 The entity relationship diagram below sets out the defined database model.